 Tsukishima appears to be the sole villain who calls Ichigo simply by his first name instead of his last name or the ever popular "KUROSAKI ICHIGO!".

-In One Piece, Robin initially called her crewmates by their titles on the ship to keep her distance, out of the fear that when the Marines pursuing her start closing in, they would betray her to save themselves.
+Robin initially called her crewmates by their titles on the ship to keep her distance, out of the fear that when the Marines pursuing her start closing in, they would betray her to save themselves.
 She sometimes made an exception for Luffy, who had agreed to take her in, although this is presumably on a professional basis, in the same way she would call Crocodile by his real name.
 After the Enies Lobby Arc, she begins calling them by name.
 Some of Luffy's crew members (Sanji, Chopper, Robin and Franky) typically start out calling him "Straw Hat", the nickname his enemies commonly use, but except for Franky, refer to him by name after joining.

 In Darker than Black, Kirihara is chagrined when November 11 immediately starts calling her by her first name, Misaki, after they are introduced, and expresses her intention to call him Mr. Simon (he introduces himself as Jack Simon) In later episodes, when she has gotten to like him more, she doesn't object to him calling her Misaki and refers to him as November or November 11.